- Home

 Restoring your sex life

-Prostate cancer can affect your sexuality in both physical and emotional ways.
-The impact of these changes depends on many factors, such as the cancer treatment and its side effects, your general health, whether you are single or in a relationship, how you and your partner communicate, and your level of self-confidence.
+Prostate cancer can affect your sex life physically and emotionally.
+How much will depend on factors such as the cancer treatment and its side effects, your general health, how you and your partner/s communicate, and your self-confidence.

-It may take some time to adjust to changes in your sex drive and how this affects your self-esteem and sexual relationships.
+It takes time to adjust to changes in your sex drive, your self-esteem and relationships.

 Learn more about:

-Deciding when to tell a potential sexual partner about your cancer experience isn’t easy, and you may avoid dating for fear of rejection.
+Deciding when to tell a potential sexual partner about your cancer experience isn’t easy, and you may even avoid dating or sex.

 Managing changes in your sex life

 - Talk about the changes and your feelings about sex.
-If you have a partner, these changes will probably affect you both.
+If you have a partner, changes may affect you both.
 Reassure them that intimacy is still possible and important to you.

-- Focus on giving and receiving pleasure in different ways without any expectations of sexual penetration.
+- Focus on giving and receiving pleasure in different ways without sexual penetration.
 Other ways of expressing love include touching, holding, caressing and massage.

-- Explore the range of adult products (e.g. sex toys like dildos and vibrators).
-These may help spark your interest in sex or your partner can satisfy themselves, either alone or with you present.
+- Try adult products (e.g. sex toys, dildos, vibrators) to spark interest in sex.
+Your partner can satisfy themselves, either alone or with you present.

 - Take time to get used to any changes.
 Look at yourself naked in the mirror and touch your genitals to feel any differences or soreness.

-- Start slowly – touch each other’s skin, then include genital touching.
+- Start slowly – touch each other’s skin, then genitals.

-- When you feel ready, try intercourse even with a partial erection.
-This stimulation may encourage better erections.
+- When you feel ready, try vaginal intercourse even with a partial erection.
+This may encourage more and better erections.
+A partial erection may not be strong enough for anal sex but you could work up to this using stimulation to encourage stronger erections.

-- Explore your ability to enjoy sex and understand any changes by masturbating.
+- Explore and understand any changes by masturbating.

 - Ask your partner to help you reach orgasm through gentle hand-stroking.
 Use silicone-based lubricants for prolonged stimulation.

-- Try different positions to find out what feels comfortable.
-Having sex while kneeling or standing may also help with erections.
+- Try different positions to find what feels comfortable.
+Kneeling or standing may also help with erections.

-- Use mindfulness techniques to help you stay in the moment with your partner.
-Listen to our Finding Calm During Cancer podcast for mindfulness exercises.
+- Mindfulness techniques may help you stay in the moment.
+Listen to our Finding Calm During Cancer podcast for exercises.

 - Talk to your doctor, a sexual health physician or counsellor if the changes are causing depression or relationship problems.

-- Download this booklet on sexual issues after cancer treatment from Prostate Cancer Foundation of Australia or see Sexuality, intimacy and cancer.
+- Learn more about sex after prostate cancer at Prostate Cancer Foundation of Australia or see Sexuality, intimacy and cancer.

 Podcast: Sex and Cancer